Scholarships

 4. E

-ETS values candidates with diverse experiences and encourages all who are eligible to apply.
-They are especially interested in applications from students from underrepresented groups and backgrounds.
-Applicants should have an expertise and interest in at least one of the following areas:
+1. ETS values candidates with diverse experiences and encourages all who are eligible to apply.
+We’re especially interested in applications from students from underrepresented groups and backgrounds.

 Learn more